 Uncontrolled diabetes, alcohol and drug abuse, high blood pressure, and other heart conditions can injure the heart and lead to heart failure.
-For more information review the Mayo Clinic information on heart failure.
+Click here for more information on heart failure.

 Pneumonia is a common lung infection that affects millions of people every year in the U.S. It can be caused by a range of different bacteria, viruses, and fungi.

 Symptoms of pneumonia include cough, fever, chills, and shortness of breath (sometimes only on exertion).
 People who smoke, have other types of lung disease including COPD and cystic fibrosis, who have recently had surgery, or with diabetes or other medical conditions that affect the immune system, brain, or heart, are more at risk.

 Sudden and severe breathlessness that lasts for more than a few minutes is a medical emergency, especially if it occurs following the ingestion of food, medication, or any type of insect bite or sting.
 Any other unexpected short-lived episodes of breathlessness should prompt a call to your doctor.